 - Ensure that these courses are not duplicates of or exclusions for courses you have already taken

 - Check with your academic unit regarding the acceptability of courses for program requirements

 - Check with your College Registrar’s Office regarding the acceptability of courses for degree requirements

 Arts & Science Graduate Courses

 In exceptional circumstances, undergraduate students in the Faculty of Arts & Science may be granted permission to take a graduate course sponsored by an Arts & Science graduate unit as part of the student’s undergraduate degree.
-Permission of the sponsoring department is required by filling out the required form.
+Permission of the sponsoring department is required by filling out the Request to take an Arts & Science Graduate Course form.
 The graduate unit may also require the instructor’s written permission.
 Use of such a course toward a student’s program requirements is at the discretion of the undergraduate program sponsor.
 For degree requirement purposes, a graduate course will count as the equivalent of a 400-level course.